FeiyaOu/Feiya-tech-blog/JS Notes 5.md

 ###6 what is the logic behind the design of sets in JS?

-avaScript engines (like V8 in Chrome) usually implement Set as a hash-based data structure, very similar to how Map works.
+JavaScript engines (like V8 in Chrome) usually implement Set as a hash-based data structure, very similar to how Map works.

 Here’s what’s happening under the hood:
 When you do: